Shopify/polaris/documentation/guides/migrating-from-v5-to-v6.md

 ## New Design Language

 In v5 Polaris contained two design languages that could be toggled using the `newDesignLanguage` feature on `AppProvider`.
-We have removed our old viisual styles, leaving only the new.
+We have removed our old visual styles, leaving only the new.

 In v6, you no longer need to configure `AppProvider` to opt into new styles, and legacy theme configuration has been removed:

 - `AppProvider`'s `features` prop no longer accepts a `newDesignLanguage` key.
 - `AppProvider`'s `theme` prop no longer accepts theming using the `topBar` key.
-Instead control theming using the new color config that gets pass through to [`ThemeProvider`](https://polaris.shopify.com/components/structure/theme-provider).
+Instead control theming using the new color config that gets passed through to [`ThemeProvider`](https://polaris.shopify.com/components/structure/theme-provider).
 - `AppProvider`'s `theme` prop expects its `frameOffset` to be specified as a string including a unit instead of a number in pixels, to allow for non-pixel based sizing.

 ```diff